danneu/generator-elm/README.md

 Create the minimal Elm 0.17 + Webpack project boilerplate.

+## Usage

+    npm install -g yo generator-elm
+    yo elm <folder>

+You will be prompted for a few options and then the Elm project will be generated in the given folder.

 Once your project is generated:

 - **Development:** `npm start` and visit <http://localhost:8080>.